Robert Baden-Powell, 1st Baron Baden-Powell: Personal life

+When Olave's sister, Auriol Davidson (née Soames), died in 1919, Olave and Robert took her three daughters into their family and raised them.

+In 1919, the couple moved to Pax Hill near Bentley, Hampshire, named as such as it was bought on Armistice Day (11 November 1918).
+The Bentley house was a gift from her father.

 In 1939, they moved to a cottage he had commissioned in Nyeri, Kenya, near Mount Kenya, where he had previously been to recuperate.
 The small one-room house, which he named Paxtu, was located on the grounds of the Outspan Hotel, owned by Eric Sherbrooke Walker, Baden-Powell's first private secretary and one of the first Scout inspectors.
-Walker also owned the Treetops Hotel, approximately 10 miles (17 km) out in the Aberdare Mountains, often visited by Baden-Powell and people of the Happy Valley set.
-The Paxtu cottage is integrated into the Outspan Hotel buildings and serves as a small Scouting museum.
+Walker also owned the Treetops Hotel, approximately 10 miles (17 km) out in the Aberdare Range, often visited by Baden-Powell and people of the Happy Valley set.
+The Paxtu cottage is integrated into the Outspan Hotel buildings and serves as a small museum.